sayus2884/ops/developers/CODING_STANDARDS.md

 Consider the book [Clean Code](https://www.oreilly.com/library/view/clean-code/9780136083238/) on this topic and on writing short functions.

-  - Names should indicate *what* a function does in *business domain language* (see "Ubiquitous Language" in Domain Driven Design).
+  - Names should indicate *what* a variable is or function does in *business domain language* (see "Ubiquitous Language" in Domain Driven Design).
   - Name length should be proportional to the variable's scope size. `x` is ok in a one liner, but not a global.
   - When an industry jargon (domain language) term is available, use that.
   - ClassNames - Classes should use an upper camel case string of nouns.